Trinomials, singular moduli and Riffaut's conjecture: Introduction

 \paragraph{Plan of the article.} In Section~\ref{sdom} we remind general facts about singular moduli, to be used throughout the article.
 In Section~\ref{ssuitin} we introduce and study the basic notion of \textit{suitable integer}.
 A positive integer~$a$ is called \textit{suitable} for a discriminant~$\Delta$ if there exists ${b\in \Z}$ such that ${b^2\equiv\Delta\mod4a}$ and ${(b+\sqrt\Delta)/2a}$ belongs to the standard fundamental domain (plus a certain coprimality condition must be satisfied).
 We give various recipes for detecting suitable integers of arbitrary discriminants, so far without any reference to trinomials.

-In Section~\ref{sroots} we obtain some metrical properties of roots of trinomials, both in the complex and $p$-adic setting.
-Applying them to singular moduli roots of trinomial, we obtain the ``principal inequality'', a basic tool instrumental for the rest of the article.
+In Section~\ref{sroots} we obtain some metrical properties of roots of trinomials, both in the complex and non-archimedean setting.
+Applying them to singular moduli that are roots of a trinomial, we obtain the ``principal inequality'', a basic tool instrumental for the rest of the article.
 In Section~\ref{ssuittrin} we use the ``principal inequality'' to study suitable integers of trinomial discriminants: they turn out to be very large, of order of magnitude ${|\Delta|^{1/2}/\log|\Delta|}$, and densely spaced.